 healing/survival mechanism.
 As well as

-enduring you have a balanced diet and provide all the nutrients you need to
+ensuring you have a balanced diet and provide all the nutrients you need to

 support your body you can use certain nutrients to help with energy levels.